Matthew Orsini

-Matthew Orsini (Matteo Orsini; died after January 1238) or Maio Orsini was a Count palatine of Cephalonia and Zakynthos.
+Matthew or Maio Orsini (Matteo Orsini; died after January 1238) or alternatively Matthew/Maio de Monopoli was a Count palatine of Cephalonia and Zakynthos.

 Life

 Matthew's origin is obscure.
-He is generally considered the scion of the noble Roman House of Orsini, and according to the—mostly conjectured—genealogy presented by the 19th-century scholar Karl Hopf, was the son of a certain Richard Orsini and a daughter of admiral Margaritus of Brindisi, who had conquered the Byzantine islands of Cephalonia, Zakynthos, and Ithaca during the Third Norman invasion of the Balkans in 1185.
+Follwing the—mostly conjectured—genealogy presented by the 19th-century scholar Karl Hopf, he has generally been considered in older historiography to be a scion of the noble Roman House of Orsini, the son of a certain Richard Orsini and a daughter of admiral Margaritus of Brindisi, who had conquered the Byzantine islands of Cephalonia, Zakynthos, and Ithaca during the Third Norman invasion of the Balkans in 1185.
 Other scholars on the other hand have considered him Margaritus' son-in-law.
 In both cases, it is considered that he succeeded Margaritus in his rule over Cephalonia, Zakynthos, and Ithaca, following the latter's disgrace in 1194.
 Like Margaritus, Matthew acknowledged the suzerainty of the Norman Kings of Sicily.